 To detect structural variants (SVs) in the P78 and P99 whole genomes, a mapping step followed by BAM filtering was performed.
 Two aligners were used to map the raw long-reads against the KHV-J AP008984.1 reference genome: minimap2 (Li, 2018) and NGMLR (Sedlazeck et al., 2018).
-BAM files were then filtered using the option ‘-F’ of Samtools view (Li et al., 2018) with the flag “4” to keep only mapped reads and with the flag “0x800” to remove chimeric reads (inconsistent/supplmental mapping).
+BAM files were then filtered using the option ‘-F’ of Samtools view (Li et al., 2018) with the flag “4” to keep only mapped reads and with the flag “0x800” to remove chimeric reads (inconsistent/supplemental mapping).
 For P78 and P99, 99.33% and 97.77% of reads were mapped, respectively, before the filtering steps.
 Chimeric reads represented 28.05% and 17.74% of the mapped reads in P78 and P99, respectively.
 The resulting filtered BAM files from each mapper were used as input data for SV caller, Sniffles (Sedlazeck et al., 2018).
 Only SVs ≥ 30 bp and supported by at least 10 reads were kept in the final VCF files.
 A cross-validation step was performed using SURVIVOR (Jeffares et al., 2017) by extracting common SVs from each mapper/caller combination for each sample.
 Although the KHV-J reference genome used for the mapping is phylogenetically close to the KHV-T isolate, some genetic diversity exists (Klafack et al. 2017).
 Hence, to exclude inter-isolate SVs, a pairwise comparison between P78 and P99 was made.

 The distribution of the different SVs along with P78 and P99 genomes was assessed by estimating their occurrences using a 5 kb sliding window.
 SNPs and Indels variants were called in P78 and P99 by medaka_variant implemented in medaka (1.4.4) using KHV-J AP008984.1 as a reference genome.
 To detect structural variants in the amplified region (257,103-261,345) of P10 to P99 samples, a size filtering step using guppyplex was added to the steps described above.
 Only reads from 1.5 kb to 8 kb were used for the analysis.